Los Angeles Rams vs. Jacksonville Jaguars NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - Los Angeles has two wins against the spread, and is 3-2 overall, at home this year.

+- The Rams are winless ATS (0-1) as 13-point favorites or more at home.

-- In five games at home this year, Los Angeles has hit the over three times.
+- Los Angeles has hit the over in three of five home games this season.

 - This season, in four road games, Jacksonville has hit the over once.